 Why?
-It's not just that I'm a zealous RHCP fan (Blood Sugar is the best album and I will fight you on this) but what I read about Flea's coming-of-age story is something I can relate to, even though I never thought me and this wildly talented musician and actor had much in common....other than our unwavering line for the funkiest of grooves.
+It's not just that I'm a zealous RHCP fan ("Blood Sugar" is the best album and I will fight you on this) but many moments in Flea's coming-of-age story spoke to me, even though I never thought I had much in common with this wildly talented musician and actor....other than our unwavering line for the funkiest of grooves.

 In his breezy writing style, Flea writes about being an outsider by way of his introverted behaviour, preferring books over partying.
 Facing a tumultuous childhood, Flea disappeared into books by authors such as Tolkien and Vonnegut.
 "While reading, all my confusion and hurt dissolved, and when I reentered reality, I was a little bit better of a person, a little bit more capable of learning from y missteps."

 Hells to the yeah!
 When you're bookcore, that kind of sentiment resonates with you.

 While I might not be in touch with heavy drug drug culture that Flea eventually found himself in, I could see myself in how he described friendship, extending upon a belief I've long had about the value of strong social connections: "Friends weren't just friends for me.
 For kids from stable loving homes, a true friend is a beautiful thing and part of an extended family.
 But for someone like me - and it's no coincidence that all the kids I became close to also hailed form broken homes - a friend introduced the possibility of true family."

 When Flea met Anthony Kiedis, the singer for RHCP, in Fairfax High School, he found a kindred spirit, and the way Flea describes the bond is something out of a dreamy poem: "...when he started writing lyrics over my bass lines his artistry gave me new life.
 My heart grew a couple of sizes.
 The color of his words, the sharp sound of the syllables cracking together.
 Both his lyrics and my bass lines pulsed together, same as the heartbeat of our friendship."